 For more details, see the Manifest Format

-Usage: vba-blocks [command] [options] Commands: - new Create a new project / package in a new directory - init Initialize a new project / package in the current directory - build Build project from manifest - export Export src from built target - run Run macro in document / add-in
+Usage: vba-blocks [command] [options] Commands: - new Create a new project / package in a new directory - init Initialize a new project / package in the current directory - build Build project from manifest - test Run tests for built target - export Export src from built target - run Run macro in document / add-in